mbolivar/example-libmaple-project/README.txt

 Build this project and link it with libmaple like this:

-1. Setting the environment variable LIB_MAPLE_HOME to point to where you have the libmaple Git repository.
+1. Set the environment variable LIB_MAPLE_HOME to point to where you have the libmaple Git repository.

-2. Telling make to use libmaple's Makefile, and having it pay attention to your rules.mk, like this:
+2. Tell make to use libmaple's Makefile, and have it pay attention to your rules.mk, like this:

    $ make -f $LIB_MAPLE_HOME/Makefile USER_MODULES=/path/to/this/project